The Power-Set Construction for Tree Algebras: Non-linear trees

 The idea to find our partial distributive law is to work in the category of unravelling structures, although this does not solve our problems entirely.
 First of all, there is no obvious way to lift the functor~$\bbU$ to unravelling structures.
 Given an unravelling structure~$A$, we can define an `unravelling map' $\bbU\un : \bbU A \to \bbU\bbX A$, but we would need one of the form $\bbU A \to \bbX\bbU A$, and there is no natural transformation $\bbU\bbX \Rightarrow \bbX\bbU$.
 The functor~$\bbT^\times$ on the other hand \emph{can} be lifted to the category of unravelling structures, but only in a trivial way\?: given~$A$ we can forget its unravelling structure, construct~$\bbT^\times A$, and equip it with the canonical unravelling structure defined above (which does not depend on that of~$A$).
 In particular, with this definition the monad multiplication $\Flat^\times$ would not be a morphism of the resulting unravelling structure.
 What would be more useful would be a lift that uses deep unravelling~$\dun$ as the unravelling operation on~$\bbT^\times A$.
 But there is no corresponding reconstitution operation~$\re$ satisfying $\re \circ \dun = \id$.

 What we will do instead is to use an ad-hoc argument showing how to define a lift of~$\bbU$ to sufficiently well-behaved $\bbT^\times$-algebras.
 We are mainly interested in free $\bbT^\times$-algebras, but a slightly more abstract definition helps to make the proof more modular.
-We extract the needed properties of the algebras in question in the following technical definition. \begin{Def} We say that a $\bbT^\times$-algebra $\frakA = \langle A,\pi\rangle$ \emph{supports unravelling} if its universe~$A$ is equipped with an unravelling structure that satisfies the following conditions.
+We extract the needed properties of the algebras in question in the following technical definition. \begin{defi} We say that a $\bbT^\times$-algebra $\frakA = \langle A,\pi\rangle$ \emph{supports unravelling} if its universe~$A$ can be equipped with an unravelling structure that satisfies the following conditions.